Pathé: Pathé films

-By 1909, Pathé had built more than 200 movie theatres in France and Belgium and by the following year they had facilities in Madrid, Moscow, Rome and New York City plus Australia and Japan.
+By 1909, Pathé had built more than 200 cinemas in France and Belgium and by the following year they had facilities in Madrid, Moscow, Rome and New York City plus Australia and Japan.
 Slightly later, they opened a film exchange in Buffalo, New York.
 Through its American subsidiary, it was part of the MPPC cartel of production in the United States.
 It participated in the Paris Film Congress in February 1909 as part of a plan to create a similar European organisation.
 The company withdrew from the project in a second meeting in April which fatally undermined the proposal.
+In 1906, Pathé Frères had pioneered the luxury cinema with the opening of the Omnia Cinéma-Pathé in Paris.

 Prior to the outbreak of World War I, Pathé dominated Europe's market in motion picture cameras and projectors.
 It has been estimated that at one time, 60 percent of all films were shot with Pathé equipment.
 In 1908, Pathé distributed Excursion to the Moon by Segundo de Chomón, an imitation of Georges Méliès's A Trip to the Moon.
 Pathé and Méliès worked together in 1911.
-Georges Méliès made a film Baron Munchausen's Dream, his first film to be distributed by Pathé.
-Pathé's relationship with Méliès soured, and in 1913 Méliès went bankrupt, and his last film was never released by Pathé.
+Méliès made a film Baron Munchausen's Dream, his first film to be distributed by Pathé.
+Pathé's relationship with Méliès soured, and after he went bankrupt in 1913, his last film was never released by Pathé.

+After World War I, Charles Pathé started divesting himself from various film interests, believing that the French film industry would never recover after 1918.
+The company's subsequent decline relegated Pathé primarily as a distributor of short subjects and it became a minor player in the mainstream film industry.

+In 1929, Charles Pathé retired from cinema and entrusted the management of the company to Bernard Natan.
+Bernard Natan partially revived Pathé, which once again became the leading player in French cinema.
+He relaunched film production, notably with Les Misérables (1934), and expanded the Pathé Cinema network in France, including the construction of the Pathé Bellecour in Lyon, which remains in operation under the Pathé group today.

+Deported to Auschwitz during the Second World War as he was Jewish, Bernard Natan was murdered by the Nazi regime in 1942.
+Despite severe weakening, Pathé survived and gradually resumed its activities towards the end of the Second World War, most notably with the release of Children of Paradise (1945).

+In 2024, Pathé Films released The Count of Monte Cristo.
+The film exceeded all expectations and quickly became the biggest success for a Pathé film since Bienvenue Chez Les Ch'tis (2008).
+Bienvenue Chez Les Ch'tis remains the second highest-grossing French box office, ahead for example of Avatar.